ThoughtChewer/bible_studies/content/Bible Study 7 - The Flood.md

 		- Waters are separated, land appears, plants on the land, and creatures on the land.
 		- The Hebrew word for wind is [rûaḥ](https://www.blueletterbible.org/lexicon/h7307/nasb20/wlc/0-1/).
 This is also the same word used in [[Genesis 1.1-2.3]] when God's "spirit" hovered over the waters.
 		- First day of the year.
+- Question: In [[Bible Study 3 - Adam and Eve]], we talked about Adam being put in the garden to be God's priest and not just someone to tend the fields.
+Do we have any indication that Noah is a priest since he represents the new Adam in this new creation?
+	- He knows the difference between clean and unclean animals which is important for making sacrifices.
+	- He knows how to sacrifice an animal to God and which sacrifice to do.
+		- There are two kinds of sacrifices:
+			- [minḥâ](https://www.blueletterbible.org/lexicon/h4503/nasb20/wlc/0-1/) where you give part of the animal to God, and the rest you throw a feast with. e.g. [[Genesis 4.1-4.26]]
+			- [ʿōlâ](https://www.blueletterbible.org/lexicon/h5930/nasb20/wlc/0-1/) where you give everything to God.
+		- Noah uses the ola here.
+			- "[ola] offering is the total surrender of a precious substitute who ascends before God’s heavenly temple as a righteous and blameless representative to appeal to God on behalf of the offerer.
+In Noah’s case, he is already a righteous and blameless person, but his offering is not just for him but for all creation and all humanity yet to be born.
+The result of Noah’s sacrifice is made more clear by recognizing the hyperlinks back to the opening of the flood story.
+In Genesis 6:5-6, God states his reasons for bringing the flood."[^4]
+	- Noah is performing priestly duties on behalf of others.
 - Question: What causes God's change of heart?
 	- The flood has completed and new creation has happened, but the problem still remains.
 Humans are still the same creatures as they were before and Noah is the only righteous one.
 	- God changes when he smells Noah's sacrifice.